ggandor/lightspeed.nvim/README.md

   label right after the first input, so once you need to type it, your brain will already have processed it

-The last one is probably the biggest game-changer, eliminating the major problem of all other general-purpose motion plugins - the frustrating momentary pause between entering your search pattern and selecting the target.
+The last one is probably the biggest game-changer, beating the major problem of all other general-purpose motion plugins - the frustrating momentary pause between entering your search pattern and selecting the target.
 Once you try it, you will never look back.

 To see these features in action, check the [screen recordings](#-an-in-depth-introduction-of-the-key-features) in the in-depth introduction below.

 #### Universal motions